 Why Do Dogs Guard Their Bones?

-It may be shocking for a dog owner to hear its dog growl upon walking past him when chewing on a bone.
-At times, such dogs are erroneously labeled as "dominant' and owners feel compelled to remove the bone just to show them who is "boss".
-Unfortunately, this only exacerbates the behavior and the owner is at risk of being bitten.
+It may be shocking for a dog owner to hear their dog growl upon walking past him when chewing on a bone.
+At times, such dogs are erroneously labeled as "dominant" and owners feel compelled to remove the bone just to show them who is "boss".
+Unfortunately, this only exacerbates the behavior and puts the owner at risk of being bitten.

 What Are the Signs of Resource Guarding?

 Resource guarding does not only include bones; indeed, many dogs are also possessive of toys, food, and even little treasured items such as a candy wrapper or a dead animal.
-While most dogs manifest possession through quite obvious manifestations, some give much more subtle signs that may not be detected right away by an inexperienced observer.
+While most dogs manifest possession quite obviously, some give much more subtle signs that may not be detected right away by an inexperienced observer.
 Many times, the subtle warning signs escalate as the person gets closer.

-Signs of Resource Guarding
+Signs of Resource Guarding in Dogs

 - Tense body